-A total of £2,071 million of budget cover was allocated from the Scottish Government Departmental Expenditure Limit (DEL) budget (14-15: £1,942m).
-Annually Managed Expenditure (AME) relates to land compensation and damage claims on the trunk road network (14-15: -£10m).
-The remaining £180 million of budget (14-15: £270m) represents on-balance sheet PFI/PPP projects scored out-with DEL.
-Of this, £80 million is scored against resource and includes payments for the, M77, M80 and M6 schemes.
-The capital element relates to the construction costs of the M8/M73/M74 project.
-These budgets form part of the overall budget of the Scottish Government.
+A total of £2,150 million of budget cover was allocated from the Scottish Government Departmental Expenditure Limit (DEL) budget (15-16: £2,071 million).
+Annually Managed Expenditure (AME) relates to land compensation claims on the trunk road network.
+The remaining £244 million of budget (15-16: £180 million) represents on-balance sheet PFI/PPP projects